The phases of QCD reached in terrestrial and cosmic colliders: Chiral transition and neutron stars at large

-provided that the decay neutrinos escape from matter.
+The $I=J=1/2$ flavour multiplet contains the large $N_c$ analogues of the neutron and proton.
+As long as the temperature of matter lies below the splitting between the baryon doublet and higher multiplets, \ie, for $T$ less than of order $1/N_c$, one can consider matter to consist of just the lowest doublet of baryons and the electron.
+Local charge neutrality and stability against $\beta$-decay and electron capture of cold matter then requires two conditions on the Fermi energies provided that the decay neutrinos escape from matter.
 Then writing $\epsilon = m_e/m_p\propto1/N_c$, one finds that $E_F^p = \epsilon E_F^e$ and that $E_F^n\simeq E_F^e$.
 If the star has nucleon number $A$, then one finds the proton number to be $Z\propto A/N_c^{3/2}$.
 In the limit a neutron star can consist of only neutrons and electrons, the latter also being neutral due to the scaling of the electron charge in the 't Hooft limit.
 Interestingly, magnetic field effects can be interesting in this limit only if magnetic field strengths are of order $\sqrt{N_c}$.
 BNS mergers which raise the temperature of matter by more than order $1/N_c$ would then excite the full ladder of quark model baryons and possibly cross over into a state with quark matter.